MjosDrone/s3-presigned-upload-tester/README.md

 | **Backblaze B2** | ✅ Yes | **Supported** | B2's S3-compatible API correctly validates signed headers. |
 | **Google Cloud Storage** | ✅ Yes | **Supported** | GCS in "Interoperability Mode" supports and enforces this. |

-**Conclusion:** The **Manifested Multipart Upload** pattern is a robust and widely-supported architecture.
 As of July 2025, all major S3-compatible providers have a mature enough SigV4 implementation to correctly enforce the cryptographically-signed `Content-Length`, making this pattern a reliable choice for multi-cloud and provider-agnostic applications.

 ### How It Works: A Step-by-Step Guide